 3. Legal Consumers — Legal consumers are users who submit a request for legal assistance via Community.lawyer.
 Community.lawyer takes commercially reasonable measures to keep the contact information of legal consumers private until they authorize its use by submitting a request for a consultation or to view lawyers or by otherwise agreeing to share this information.

 4. Payment Processing — Community.lawyer offers Portal Administrators the option of integrating payment processing into their portal.
-As such, Community.lawyer may act as an integration medium for a payment processing service that facilitates payment from Legal Service Providers to Portal Administrators using Braintree (a division of PayPal, Inc.), or any like payment processor that Community.lawyer, in its sole discretion, chooses to use.
-By using the Braintree payment processing services, users agree to the applicable services agreement of the payment processor.
-For Stripe, such agreements are available at https://www.braintreepayments.com/legal/gateway-agreement, and the applicable bank agreement available at https://www.braintreepayments.com/legal/bank-agreement.
+As such, Community.lawyer may act as an integration medium for a payment processing service that facilitates payment from Legal Service Providers to Portal Administrators using Stripe or any like payment processor that Community.lawyer, in its sole discretion, integrates into its service.
+By using the payment processing services, users agree to the applicable services agreement of the payment processor.
+For Stripe, such agreements are available at https://stripe.com/us/connect-account/legal and https://stripe.com/us/legal/.
 Community.lawyer makes no warranties or representations in regards to services provided by payment processors.
 The payment processor may charge a payment processing fee in its sole discretion, and such fee will be assessed at the time of payment.
 As payments are made from Legal Service Providers to Portal Administrators, Portal Administrators are responsible for refunds and chargebacks.

 The following are additional terms that apply to users of Community.lawyer's platform (“the Commons”) for lawyers to share, access, buy, and sell legal content from and to each other:

 1. Access to the Commons — To access the Commons, users must be barred lawyers (whether active or retired) duly admitted to practice in the United States or in its territories.
 Users must also sign up for a Community.lawyer account, whether through an individual portal or by signing up for beta access to Commons or through other available means.
 Signing up for an account is free.